Back

 This feature is available on the ✅ Mobile App only and is not available on the ❌ Web Portal.

-The reaction time test measures an athlete’s visual processing and neuromotor function and uses the accelerometer to calculate that time.
+Sway’s Reaction Time test measures basic sensory processing and neuromotor response speed and uses the accelerometer to calculate that time.

 - It must be ONE quick intentional movement.